 Minimum Wage

 Minimum wage is the lowest hourly pay rate that employers are legally obligated to pay employees.
-The federal minimum wage is a wage baseline, but different states, cities, and regions can adopt their own rates.
+While the federal minimum wage is a baseline, Hawaii has adopted a significantly higher state rate.

-In Hawaii, the minimum wage is set at the state level, therefore the amount is the same across all cities.
+Local Minimum Wages: In Hawaii, the minimum wage is set at the state level; therefore, the rate is the same across all cities and counties (e.g., Honolulu, Maui, Kauai).

 → Learn more about Deputy's labor law compliance software